2017 NBA Playoff Awards: Postseason's MVP, Top Defender, Best Rookie and More

 James did everything he could—more than anyone else could have possibly managed—and it was enough to beat everyone except a historically great opponent.

 KD had at least 30 in every game of the Finals and averaged 35.2 points, 8.4 rebounds and 5.4 assists against the Cavs.
-Before that, he put 21 points per game on the Portland Trail Blazers, 24.5 on the Houston Rockets and 28 on the San Antonio Spurs.
+Before that, he put 21 points per game on the Portland Trail Blazers, 24.5 on the Utah Jazz and 28 on the San Antonio Spurs.

 As the competition ramped up, he just scored more.